walidshaari/hybrid-eks-cp-localzone/README.md

 >- Enabling IAM user and role access to your [cluster](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html)
 >
 >- Installing the AWS Load Balancer Controller add-on further [details](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html)

+## Troubleshooting

+If you encounter a situation where you are unable to obtain an address for a test games, it may be helpful to troubleshoot the AWS Load Balancer Controller.
+One possible solution is to delete the controller using the full pod name.
+To do this, you can run the following command:

+>```bash
+>kubectl get pods -o wide -n kube-system
+>kubectl delete pods <aws-loadbalancer-controller-pod> -n kube-system
+>```

+Replace <caws-loadbalancer-controller-pod> with the full name of the AWS Load Balancer Controller pod.

 ## Security